SumoLogic/sumologic-net-appenders/README.md

-# Sumo-net-loggers
+# Sumo Logic .NET Appenders

-Several appenders for .NET developers to use that send logs straight to SumoLogic.
+Appenders for .NET logging frameworks which send data to Sumo Logic HTTP sources.

 # Prerequisites
-* .NET 4.0 or later
+* .NET 4.5 or later or .NET Standard 1.5
-* A SumoLogic Account, trial can be started [here](https://www.sumologic.com/)
+* A Sumo Logic Account (trial can be started [here](https://www.sumologic.com/))

 # Appenders

-There are two appenders which are contained in this project.
+Appenders are provided for the following .NET logging frameworks

 * NLog
-* Log4net
+* Log4Net

-Both appenders have two implementations a Buffering and non Buffering version.
+Both appenders have two implementations: a buffering and a non-buffering version.
-The non Buffering implementation will send each log to SumoLogic, the Buffering will queue them up and send it in batch.
+The non-buffering implementations will send each log message to Sumo Logic in a distinct HTTP request.
+The buffering implementations will queue messages until a size, count, or time threshold is met, then send in batch.

 # Nuget Installation

 ## NLog

-To install the NLog appender, follow the following steps
+To install the NLog appender, use the following steps
 ```
 PM> Install-Package SumoLogic.Logging.NLog
 ```